United Way of the Midlands’ Court Referral Community Service Program

 SAVING TIME

 CRCSP eliminates the need for probation officers to spend time referring clients to agencies and having to verify service hours, which promotes efficiency.
-UWM’s network of nonprofits means we are able to identify organizations that can leverage this community service to do the most good.
-Currently, we have 20 organizations, with 36 locations as active options.
+UWM’s network of nonprofits means we can identify organizations leveraging this community service to do the most good.
+Currently, we have 34 organizations with 55 locations as active options.

 MAKING A DIFFERENCE

 CRCSP assists approximately 300 clients annually.
-With each client serving an average of 75 hours each, this represents over 2,500 service hours for our community.
+Each client serves an average of 75 hours, representing over 2,500 service hours for our community.

 CRCSP OVERSIGHT COMMITTEE